eliranwong/OpenHebrewBible/001-aligning-BHS-WLC/supporting-files/Readme.md

 Quick notes:

-- BHS does not have the following verse in KJV versification:
+- BHS does not have this verse in KJV versification:
 12489	16	7	68	＊